alekseiyfadeev/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+It is possible to use Git or .

+If you want to make small changes in your repo (fork), you can use the web interface of GitHub.
+However, this approach is not convenient when developing programs, because you often need to run and debug them locally.
+The standard way is to create a local clone of a remote repository and work with it locally, pushing changes to the remote repo from time to time.